aurovrata/post-my-cf7-form/README.txt

 	return $file_format;
 }
 `
+29. Allow non-admin users to manage mapping options.

+Some of the mapping options (eg quick edit of mapped posts) are by default only accessible to admin users.
+You can modify this using the following hook and returning a WordPress [capability](https://wordpress.org/documentation/article/roles-and-capabilities/) for your user's role:

+`
+add-filter('cf7_2_post_mapping_capability', 'c2p_options_allow_editors', 10,1);
+function c2p_options_allow_editors($capability){
+	return 'edit_others_posts'; //any editor role capability }
+`
 = Testing mapping of published forms =

 As of v5.7.0 you now have more control over the ability to save a submission from a form accessible to the public.
 If you are developing your website and not concerned about who has access to it, then simply switch your form mapping to `live` (see screenshot #11).
 However, if you are looking to map a form that is already accessible to the public on a live site, then you can test your mapping by leaving it the default `draft` mode and use the following filter to allow only certain users's submission to be saved to the mapped post,